 |Dietary Fiber 2g||6%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-- In a mixing bowl, cream cream oil (or margarine) and sugar.
-Blend in eggs.
+In a mixing bowl, add cream oil (or margarine) and sugar.

 Serve topped with pareve whipped cream or pareve ices (lemon or coconut ices go especially well).

 - You can use frozen and canned fruit instead of fresh fruit.
 However, drain them and add a Tbsp. of flour to the topping with the canned and frozen fruit to absorb the juices.

 Instead of blueberries, you can use:

 - 3 to 4 apples, sliced

 - or a mixture of these fruits